AristaSouthwest/Newsletter/docs/index.md

 # Arista Southwest Region Newsletter

-Welcome to the September 2025 newsletter for Arista customers in the U.S. Southwest Region!
+Welcome to the October 2025 newsletter for Arista customers in the U.S. Southwest Region!

 Did you hear?
 VeloCloud is now a part of Arista.
 Check out the latest blog, written by our CEO, Jayshree Ullal below!
 [Next Generation SD-WAN in the AI Era, by Arista CEO Jayshree Ullal](https://blogs.arista.com/blog/next-generation-sd-wan-in-the-ai-era)